 Group 7 received approval through HUD's RAD and Section 18 Disposition Programs and are still in the planning phase.
-The work will be bundled into a Tax Credit Limited Partnership.
-Group 7 currently consists of four properties - Dahlke Manor, Fir Acres, Eastwood Court, Stark Manor.
+The group convereted into a Tax Credit Limited Partnership in May 2021.
+Group 7 consists of four properties - Dahlke Manor, Fir Acres, Eastwood Court, Stark Manor-which will complete their renovations by the end of 2022.s i.
+Planned Number of Households Served

 Group 8 received approval through HUD's RAD and Section 18 Disposition Programs and are still in the planning phase.
-The work will be bundled into a ax Credit Limited Partnership.
+The work will be bundled into a Tax Credit Limited Partnership.
 Group 8 currently consists of five properties: Holgate House, Ruth Haefner, Lexington Court, Carlton Court, and Demar Downs.